Manyuan Long: Academic career

-Long was appointed assistant professor in Department of Ecology and Evolution at the University of Chicago in 1997.
-Long was promoted as associate professor with tenure in 2003, full professor with tenure in 2005.
-Long has been the Edna K. Papazian Distinguished Service Professor since 2011.
+Long worked as assistant professor in 1997, associate professor with tenure in 2003, full professor with tenure in 2005, in department of Ecology and Evolution at the University of Chicago.
+Long serves as the Edna K. Papazian Distinguished Service Professor since 2011.

 New gene origination

 Concept and approach

-Long proposed and defined the concept of the "evolutionary new genes" or simply called “new genes” in early 1990s, different from the conventional belief that genes and their functions are stationary in evolution.
+Long proposed and defined the concept of the "evolutionary new genes" or simply called "new genes" in early 1990s, different from the conventional belief that genes and their functions are stationary in evolution.

-Long has spent whole scientific career on the problem of new genes, or the origin of genes, since the finding of first ever known new gene in Long's doctoral research, by empirical and theoretical explorations with integrating tools including molecular biological experiments and computational analyses.
-To avoid inefficiency brought by multiple evolutionary events at one sequence site in ancient genes, Long chose to study new genes that recently originated in less than one to a few tens of million years, which turned to be a productive approach.
+Long studies on the problem of new genes, or the origin of genes, since Long's doctoral research, by molecular biological experiments and computational analyses.
+To avoid inefficiency brought by multiple evolutionary events in ancient genes, Long chose to study new genes that recently originated in less than one to a few tens of million years, which turned to be a productive approach.

 The first ever known new gene

-In 1993, Long published the scientific problem of new gene evolution he identified while researching a gene called Jingwei, the first ever known new gene.
-Long did his postdoctoral research work for four and a half years, investigating the evolution of gene structures while continuing his research on Jingwei.
+In 1993, Long published the scientific problem of new gene evolution while researching a gene called Jingwei, the first ever known new gene.
+Long did postdoctoral research work for four and a half years, investigating the evolution of gene structures while continuing research on Jingwei.